KIPAC/BootCamp/docs/summer-2020/0625_Python.md

 Based on the survey that you filled out, most of you have at least some experience with python, and some of you have quite a bit of of exprience.

-I want to re-iterate the point I made yesterday, that you are each other's best resource.
+I want to re-iterate the point I made Tuesday, that you are each other's best resource.

 If you want to know how to do something, or why something isn't working, and you are stuck after a bit of trying, then ask your fellow students.